Church of St Etheldreda, West Quantoxhead: History

 The Church of St Etheldreda was built on the site of an earlier church, which had a chancel dating to the 13th and 14th centuries, and a nave and tower of the 15th century.
 By the middle of the 19th century, the church had become dilapidated and was considered too small to adequately serve the local congregation.
 After a period of deliberation, Sir Alexander Fuller-Acland-Hood favoured building a new church rather than restoring the existing one, and plans were drawn up by John Norton of London.
-The cost of the church was covered by Sir Fuller-Acland-Hood and his father-in-law Sir Peregrine Acland, along with a £300 contribution from Mr. St. Aubyn.
+The cost of the church was covered by Sir Alexander and his father-in-law Sir Peregrine Acland, along with a £300 contribution from Mr. St. Aubyn.

-The old church was demolished and construction of the new church began in 1853, with the foundation stone being laid by Sir Acland in October that year.
-Construction was carried out by workmen employed on the estate, under the supervision of Sir Acland, and the work using Doulting stone was carried out by Messrs Wall and Hook of Stroud.
+The old church was demolished and construction of the new church began in 1853, with the foundation stone being laid by Sir Peregrine in October that year.
+Construction was carried out by workmen employed on the estate, under the supervision of Sir Peregrine, and the work using Doulting stone was carried out by Messrs Wall and Hook of Stroud.
 The church was consecrated by the Bishop of Bath and Wells, the Right Rev. Robert Eden, on 17 October 1856.
 It cost over £16,000 to complete.

-While the new church was under construction, Acland-Hood had a wooden church erected to serve as a temporary place of worship.
+While the new church was under construction, Sir Alexander had a wooden church erected to serve as a temporary place of worship.
 Once St Etheldreda's was completed, the wooden church was dismantled and later transported to Stolford in 1866, where it was erected as St Andrew's Mission Church.
 Despite its temporary nature, the church, now dedicated to St Peter's, remains as an active place of worship and Grade II listed building.